Reflecting Upon Irreducible Mind

 is ontologically dependent on the brain or not.

-Certainly, once we agree that consciosness is not dependent on the
+Certainly, once we agree that consciosness is not dependent

-are justified.
+consciousness are justified.
 But not before.

 Right.